-The southern suburbs of Athens are just steps away from the sea, which is why summer is the best time to hit the area’s glamorous open-air clubs.
-Glyfada, a large, upmarket neighbourhood has numerous bars and restaurants that come alive on weekends.
+The southern suburbs of Athens are just steps away from the sea, which is why summer is the best time to hit the area's glamorous open-air clubs.
+Glyfada, a large and upmarket neighbourhood, has numerous bars and restaurants that come alive on weekends.

 Sports and outdoor activities in Athens